Medium Tactical Vehicle Replacement: Technical description

-All production versions of the MTVR are based on the same 6×6 drive configuration and utilize a chassis constructed using bolted / huck-bolted, formed channel (9.75 × 3 × 0.38 in) made of heat-treated carbon manganese steel with a yield strength of 110,000 psi minimum.
-The engine is located under a forward fibreglass hood.
+All production versions of the MTVR are based on the same 6×6 drive configuration and utilize a chassis constructed using bolted / Huck-bolted, formed channel (9.75 × 3 × 0.38 in) made of heat-treated carbon manganese steel with a yield strength of 110,000 psi minimum.
+The engine is located under a forward fiberglass hood.
 The cab seats three and is of welded aluminium extrusion construction with adhesive bonded aluminium skins.
 The cab folds down to reduce overall height to 98 in and from mid-2007, production vehicles are armor-ready and have air-conditioning, revised cab mounts and upgraded cab suspension.

-With the exception of the UK's Wheeled Tanker variants, all MTVRs are powered by a Caterpillar C-12, Advanced Diesel Engine Management (ADEM) III 11.9-litre six-cylinder diesel engine that develops 425 hp at 1,800 rpm and 1,550 ft-lb of torque at 1,200 rpm.
+With the exception of the UK's Wheeled Tanker variants, all MTVRs are powered by a Caterpillar C-12, Advanced Diesel Engine Management (ADEM) III 11.9-liter six-cylinder diesel engine that develops 425 hp at 1,800 rpm and 1,550 ft-lb of torque at 1,200 rpm.
 When the central tire inflation system (CTIS) is set at 0 to 2 tons payload, engine power output is automatically reduced by around 20%.
 Driveline is completed by an Allison HD 4070P seven-speed automatic transmission, TC-541 torque converter and an Oshkosh 30000 Series single-speed transfer case.
 All-wheel drive is permanent and under highway driving conditions the torque split is 32% front, 68% rear.

 Oshkosh TAK-4 independent coil spring suspension is fitted to the MTVR, this providing each front wheel with a total vertical travel of 16.0 in and a travel of 12.8 in on the rear axles.
 The front axle is rated at 16,000 lb, the second at 23,500 lb, the third at 25,400 lb.
 The MK36 wrecker and MK31 tractor variants have Hendrickson hydraulic suspension on the rear axles.